Title: SCH12: Text analytics with deep learning for predicting dynamic economic systems

 Human language technology, and text analytics in particular, has been a key area of research for more than 40 years at Essex University.
 The PhD studentship will greatly benefit from this embedding and the strong interdisciplinary research between computer science and mathematical sciences.

-The award consists of a full Home/EU fee waiver or equivalent fee discount for overseas students (further fee details), a doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£15,009 in 2019-20), plus £2,500 training bursary via Proficio funding, which may be used to cover the cost of advanced skills training including conference attendance and travel.
+A doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (£15,009 in 2019-20), plus £2,500 training bursary via Proficio funding, which may be used to cover the cost of advanced skills training including conference attendance and travel.

 Lead supervisorSchool of Computer and Electronic Engineering, University of Essex